Ontario Highway 400: Route description

-From Highway 401 to the Holland Marsh the freeway largely parallels the arterial/concession roads Weston Road and Jane Street, passing over the height of land at the Oak Ridges Moraine.
+From Highway 401 to the Holland Marsh, the freeway largely parallels the arterial/concession roads Weston Road and Jane Street, passing over the height of land at the Oak Ridges Moraine.
 The highway passes through protected rural areas in northern York Region and encounters rolling countryside in Simcoe County south of Barrie.
 Between Major Mackenzie Drive and King Road, Highway 400 features HOV lanes which have acceleration/deceleration lanes at entry/exit points.
-Near the King City On-Route located between Kirby Road and King-Vaughan Road, Highway 400 will meet an under-construction Highway 413.
-Just a bit north of the Simcoe Road 88 exit, Highway 400 will meet the future Bradford Bypass.
+Near the King City ONroute service centre located between Kirby Road and King-Vaughan Road, Highway 400 will meet the future Highway 413, and a short distance north of the Simcoe Road 88 exit, will meet the future Highway 425 (with both highways currently under construction).
 The section near Barrie is subject to snowsqualls as it lies near the edge of Georgian Bay's snowbelt.

-Within Barrie, Highway 400 passes through a trench which places it below grade for most of its length, the route curving around downtown Barrie towards the north-east.
-On the outskirts of Barrie at a partial interchange, unusually the through right-of-way continues as the start of Highway 11 which heads north-east towards Orillia and North Bay, while Highway 400 routing continues via a right-hand "exit" to a semi-directional ramp that crosses Highway 11.
+Within Barrie, Highway 400 passes through a trench which places it below grade for most of its length, the route curving around downtown Barrie towards the northeast.
+On the outskirts of Barrie at a partial interchange, unusually, the through right-of-way continues as the start of Highway 11, which heads northeast towards Orillia and North Bay, while Highway 400 routing continues via a right-hand "exit" to a semi-directional ramp that crosses Highway 11.
 The split junction is also incomplete; drivers must either use the Forbes Road and Penetanguishene Road interchanges, or continue southbound into Barrie and switch direction at Duckworth Street in order to travel from southbound Highway /11 to northbound Highway 400 or from southbound Highway 400 to northbound Highway 11.
-After splitting off from Highway 11, Highway 400 veers 90 degrees to the north-west towards Georgian Bay (onwards this segment of freeway is colloquially known as the "400 Extension"), travelling alongside the former Highway 93 to Craighurst.
+After splitting off from Highway 11, Highway 400 veers 90 degrees to the northwest towards Georgian Bay (onwards this segment of freeway is colloquially known as the "400 Extension"), travelling alongside the former Highway 93 to Craighurst.

-At Craighurst, the highway again turns north-east, skirting the Copeland Forest and the ski hills of the Oro Moraine, to meet Highway 12, which runs concurrently with the 400 between Exits 141 and 147, in Coldwater.
-From here, the highway takes on the Trans-Canada Highway designation, and follows a predominantly north-western heading along what was the route of Highway 69, toward the planned terminus of Sudbury.
+At Craighurst, the highway again turns northeast, skirting the Copeland Forest and the ski hills of the Oro Moraine, to meet Highway 12, which runs concurrently with the 400 between Exits 141 and 147, in Coldwater.
+From here, the highway takes on the Trans-Canada Highway designation, and follows a predominantly northwestern heading along what was the route of Highway 69, toward the planned terminus of Sudbury.
 In Muskoka and Parry Sound Districts, Highway 400 is in most sections a twinned four-lane highway, but several bypasses have and are being built to circumvent the communities along the way.
 North of the interchange with Highway 522 near Nobel, the divided freeway merges, narrows to two lanes and becomes Highway 69 which continues north to Sudbury.
 At Port Severn, Highway 400 meets the rugged Canadian Shield, and winds its way north through the granite, often flanked by towering slabs of rock.